Introduction

 Where did the Bakiga come from

-Another tradition which seems more relevant says that the cradle of the Bakiga was in Buganza in Rwanda.
-They migrated from Buganza in search of fertile land, to escape natural hazards and internal political conflicts .
+Another tradition, which seems more relevant, states that the Bakiga originated in Buganza, Rwanda.
+They migrated from Buganza in search of fertile land to escape natural hazards and internal political conflicts.

-From Rwanda, the Bakiga are said to have migrated to Bwisa, to Bugoyi, then to Rutchru, all in Zaire from where they finally settled in Kigezi.
+From Rwanda, the Bakiga are said to have migrated to Bwisa, then to Bugoyi, and subsequently to Rutchru, all in Zaire, from where they finally settled in Kigezi.
 Since the Bakiga are Bantu speakers, this tradition could be true.

-What may equally be true is that the Bakiga were part of the Bantu speakers who migrated from the Congo region, through Bunyoro, Karagwe, Rwanda and eastern Zaire to finally settle in Kigezi.
-What has not yet been established are the exact dates when they settled in each of the areas en route to Kigezi.
+What may also be true is that the Bakiga were part of the Bantu-speaking group that migrated from the Congo region, through Bunyoro, Karagwe, Rwanda, and eastern Zaire, finally settling in Kigezi.
+What has not yet been established is the exact date of their settlement in each of the areas en route to Kigezi.

 Social set-up

 The Bakiga were organized into clans, the biggest of which was the Basigi clan.
-Each clan was composed of several lineages and each lineage had ahead, Omukuru w'omuryango.
+Each clan was composed of several lineages, and each lineage had ahead of it Omukuru w'omuryango.
 A man was not allowed to marry from his clan.

 Marriage

-Marriage was and still remains a very important cultural institution among the Bakiga.
+Marriage has been and remains an essential cultural institution among the Bakiga.
 Traditionally, no marriage could be honored without the payment of bride wealth.
-In the past, a marriage could be arranged by the boy's father or uncle on the boy's behalf.
+In the past, a marriage could be arranged by the boy's father or an uncle on his behalf.

-The final arrangements could only be made after the payment of bride wealth.
-Bride wealth was normally paid by the boy's father.
-It involved cows, goats, hoes and a mat among many other traditional goodies.
+The final arrangements could only be made after the bride's wealth had been paid.
+The boy's father usually paid bride wealth.
+It involved cows, goats, hoes, and a mat, among many other traditional goodies.
 The amount paid differed from group to group and from family to family within each group.

-It is said that it was taboo to sell any animals given as bride wealth.
-Such animals could in turn be used to obtain wives for the girl's brothers or father.
+It was said to be taboo to sell any animals given as bride wealth.
+Such animals could, in turn, be used to obtain wives for the girl's brothers or father.

-The Bride wealth paid on a girl was shared among the girl's principal relatives.
-Of the relatives the most important were Nyinarimi (maternal uncle) and Ishenkazi (paternal aunt).
-If one of them went away dissatisfied, so they said, he could render the girl barren or cause her to have incessant ill- health by inciting the wrath of the ancestors.
+The Bride's wealth paid to the girl was shared among the girl's principal relatives.
+Of the relatives, the most important were Nyinarimi (maternal uncle) and Ishenkazi (paternal aunt).
+If one of them went away dissatisfied, so they said, he could render the girl barren or cause her to have incessant ill-health by inciting the wrath of the ancestors.

-Boys tended to marry at a slightly late age, between eighteen and twenty years, while girls could be married off between fourteen and sixteen years of age.
-The normal trend was for girls from richer families to get married later than girls from poorer families.
+Boys tended to marry at a slightly later age, between eighteen and twenty, while girls could be married off between fourteen and sixteen.
+The general trend was for girls from wealthier families to marry later than those from poorer families.

 Before marriage, a girl would spend a month or so in seclusion.
 During this period, she would be well fed and instructed in the art of home management.